 Families that have lost loved ones in a truck accident may be able to seek compensation for their losses by filing a wrongful death lawsuit against the truck driver and his or her employer, the trucking company or truck owner.
 There are a number of different parties that may be held financially responsible for the victim’s wrongful death.
 An experienced Pennsylvania truck accident attorney will be able to analyze all aspects of the case and help you determine the best possible approach.

-The knowledgeable Fatal truck accident lawyers at KaplunMarx PLLC understand the complexity and challenging nature of truck accident cases.
+Our truck accident attorneys in Philadelphia understand the complexity and challenging nature of truck accident cases.
 We have the resources and the resolve to stand up and fight against large corporations on behalf of our clients.
 We fight hard and go the extra mile to help our clients secure maximum monetary compensation for their tremendous losses including medical expenses, funeral costs, lost future income, pain and suffering and loss of companionship.
 Call us for a no-cost, no-obligation consultation, and case evaluation.